-The Town Clerk's office has been awarded a Silver Medal in the Election Modernization Coalition’s Early Voting Challenge!
+The Town Clerk's office was awarded a Silver Medal in the Election Modernization Coalition’s Early Voting Challenge!

 The Coalition kicked off the Early Voting Challenge last fall with a set of recommended standards for early voting, drawn from a Common Cause report on best practices across the country.
 These standards recommend at least one early voting site for every 35,000 people, and evening and weekend hours for voting.
 Communities that offer one night per week and four hours of weekend early voting and the appropriate number of sites received the Silver Medal.

 The Town Clerk's office mails the Census to all households typically the first week in January of each calendar year..
 Residents are encouraged to sign and return their 2017 Census at their earliest convenience.
 Failure to do so changes your voter status to INACTIVE.

 Alphabetical Streets and Precincts

 Wrentham has three (3) precincts which were reconfigured in 2010.
 Click here to view a complete Alphabetical Listing of Streets and Precincts.
 Hard copies of Persons Listed (as of January 1, 2017) are available in the Town Clerk's Office ($10.00-resident, $15.00-non-resident).

 Birth, Death, Marriages (Vital Records)